Engineering Manager, Open Source (Twitter)

 |e-mail:||zx at twitter.com|

-My overall vision for Eclipse is simple, keep building the community so the Eclipse ecosystem can prosper.
-We have a unique open source community at Eclipse that is comprised of a variety of parties, from individuals to academics to companies.
+The 10th year anniversary of the Eclipse Foundation has filled me with joy and reflection.
+I've been grateful to be a part of the Eclipse community for a good portion of that time and honored to serve the committers on the Board for many years.
+We truly have a unique open source community at Eclipse that is comprised of a variety of parties, from individuals to academics to companies (spanning many industries if you take a look at the Eclipse Working Groups).
 We need to keep all parties in mind, whether an individual or corporation, and make it easier for everyone to be successful at Eclipse.
-I think this is especially important given that the Eclipse Foundation is expanding with efforts such as LocationTech and Polarsys.

 To ensure Eclipse continues to grow and thrive I will particularly focus on: